The List

 Power Up

 160 consoles.
 Five decades.
 Game on!
 Immerse yourself in our hands-on gaming experience, featuring the very best video games and consoles from the past 50 years.
 From Pong to Pacman and Minecraft to Mario, there’s something for everyone, whether you’re a retro games fan, a serious gamer or just want to beat your family at Mario Kart.
-Play against friends in multiplayer showdowns, rediscover your childhood favourites and test out some of the latest next-gen virtual reality experiences in this ultimate interactive gaming experience.
-Don’t forget to secure an annual pass for Power Up to have unlimited access for an entire year and satisfy all your gaming needs!
-We have games with age ratings up to 12 and one multi-player game that carries a 16.Please be aware that this is the booking page for Power Up at the Science Museum in London.
-For Power Up at the Science and Industry Museum in Manchester, please find out more here.
+Compete and connect with friends and family in multiplayer showdowns, rediscover your childhood favourites and test out some of the latest next-gen virtual reality experiences in this ultimate interactive gaming experience.
+We have games with age ratings up to 12 and one multiplayer game that carries a 16.This is the booking page for Power Up at the Science Museum in London.
+For Power Up at the Science and Industry Museum in Manchester and at the Science and Media Museum in Bradford please visit their booking pages.

 Wonderlab